What Vaccines Do Adults Need to Prevent Illnesses?

 “Scripps Health has travel vaccine clinics that offer protection against diseases like typhoid fever and hepatitis A that can be contracted when traveling abroad,” Dr. Yale says.

 “Review guidelines before traveling out of the country and make sure you’re protected.
-The whole point of vaccines is to prevent contracting and carrying an infectious disease in you,” Dr. Yale says.
+The whole point of vaccines is to prevent contracting and carrying an infectious disease in you,” he says.

 What are possible side effects?

-If concerned about any potential vaccine side effects, Dr. Yale informs that “in almost all cases, the benefits of the vaccine outweigh the risk.”
+If you are concerned about vaccine side effects, Dr. Yale has some advice.
+He says that “in almost all cases, the benefits of the vaccine outweigh the risk.”

-Potential side effects vary from person to person and vaccine to vaccine.
-The most common is arm pain for a few days after getting vaccinated.
+Side effects can vary for each person and each vaccine.
+The most common side effect is arm pain that can last a few days.

 “If you’re concerned about potential side effects or allergies, it’s important to speak to your doctor,” Dr. Yale adds.